mavisalli/Kanban_Board-Vue-Express/README.md

-🔎 This is an application where you can create a project and sort your project progress by dragging its tasks into the fixed backlog, to-do, inprogress and done columns.
+🔎 This is an application where you can create a project and sort your project progress by dragging its tasks into the fixed "backlog", "to-do", "in-progress" and "done" columns.

 Technologies and Tools I use: